lane-s/org-blog/README.md

 ## Deploying org-blog

-For now you'll need to build the docker image:
+Pull the docker image

-    $ ./build.sh
+    $ docker pull melodylane/org-blog:latest

+Create a docker-compose.yaml similar to the one included in this project.

 Then:

     $ docker-compose up

-This will run the backend listening on port 3000 and the database on 5432.
+The sample docker-compose.yaml will run the backend listening on port 3000 and the database on 5432.

 ## API